galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 CPAT generates four files:

-- No ORF: Sequence IDs or BED entries with no ORF found.
+- **No ORF**: Sequence IDs or BED entries with no ORF found.
 Should be considered as non-coding.
-- ORF probabilities (TSV): ORF information (strand, frame, start, end, size, Fickett TESTCODE score, Hexamer score) and coding probability.
+- **ORF probabilities (TSV)**: ORF information (strand, frame, start, end, size, Fickett TESTCODE score, Hexamer score) and coding probability.
-- ORF best probabilities (TSV): The information of the best ORF.
+- **ORF best probabilities (TSV)**: The information of the best ORF.
 This file is a subset of the previous one.
-- ORF sequences (FASTA): The top ORF sequences (at least 75 nucleotides long) in FASTA format.
+- **ORF sequences (FASTA)**: The top ORF sequences (at least 75 nucleotides long) in FASTA format.

 For the downstream analysis, we will use only the `ORF best probabilities`, but it will require some minor modifications in order to be used as input to **IsoformSwitchAnalyzeR**.